Marine Life Centre

-On the South Rhins Tourist Trail on beautiful Galloway sits the UK's, if not the world's, oldest and most unique natural marine aquarium.
+On the South Rhins Tourist Trail on beautiful Galloway sits the UK's, if not the world's, oldest and most unique natural marine 'aquarium'.
 Set deep in rocks on the shore and dating back to 1800 as a

-which was shaped wider, rounder and deeper by Lt Colonel Andrew McDouall the Laird of Logan who wanted a 'fish preserve'.
-The pond used to be refreshed via natural tides but now the tidal flow is
+which was shaped much wider, rounder and deeper by the use of explosive gunpowder by Lt Colonel Andrew McDouall the Laird of Logan who wanted a 'fish preserve'.
+So it is essentially man-made from the

-controlled with a modern valve.
-See our wide range of fish and marine life and feed them by hand before enjoying a stroll at the adjacent safe, sandy beach and dunes.
-Enjoy a picnic or BBQ at our
+turbot mullet wrasse starfish and hermit crabs to name only a few - and feed them by hand before enjoying a stroll at the adjacent safe, sandy beach and dunes.
+Enjoy a picnic or BBQ at our site

-Scottish road, canal and bridge engineer.
-A visit to the wonderful scenery and flora at Logan House Gardens and Logan Botanic Gardens is a must, before a leisurely 20 minute drive to the Mull
+road, canal and bridge engineer.
+A visit to the wonderful scenery and flora at Logan House Gardens and Logan Botanic Gardens is a must, before a leisurely 20 minute drive to the Mull of

-of Galloway with its breath-taking panoramic cliff-top views, scanning over the sea to the Isle of Man and beyond.
+Galloway with its breath-taking panoramic cliff-top views, scanning over the sea to the Isle of Man and beyond.
 An interesting and enjoyable visit to Logan Fishpond's Marine Life Centre and an

 all-round great day is guaranteed.